Othentic-Labs/avs-ml/README.md

 ### Model Submission Contract

 The model submission contract is the brain of the Zarathustra protocol.
 It controls multiple important aspects which are responsible for different vital operations.
-Primarily, the model submission contract is responsible for receiving the original model improvement request (from the owner) and the improved model submissions from the contributors.
+Primarily, the model submission contract is responsible for receiving the original model improvement request (from the owner) and the improved model submissions from the optimizers.
 In the midst of this process, it is also in charge of emitting an event emission upon the reception of an improvement submission, and keeping track of different submissions occuring.
 Finally, the model submission contract is responsible for the charging and paying out of fees.
 It should be noted that this is a completely seperate process from staking.
-The project owner pays out a fee to the model submission contract for requesting to get their model improved, and a reward is payed out to the contributor who sucessfully improves it.
+The project owner pays out a fee to the model submission contract for requesting to get their model improved, and a reward is payed out to the optimizer who sucessfully improves it.
 If the model improved, the address that points to the current (challanged) model will change to the address of the improved (challanging) model.
 This will alternate every successful improvement

 ### Aggregator